shindavid/AlphaZeroArcade/docs/Scrabble.md

 Despite this cautionary example, the fact is, other proven approaches like CFR and R-NaD operate similarly: on any given generation, they assume a fixed adversary policy and perform a policy-improvement operator with respect to that _fixed_ policy.
-Doing so yields a _sequence_ of policy-pairs, and as the policies in the pair iteratively improve against each other, this _sequence_ (provably) converges towards equilibrium.
+Doing so yields a _sequence_ of policy-pairs, and as the policies in the pair iteratively improve against each other, this _sequence_ (or, the _average_ of the seequence) converges towards equilibrium.

 So, can MCTS, in the AlphaZero context, similarly serve as a policy-improvement operator that, despite only representing an improvement against a fixed-opponent-policy _within_ a generation, represents a